Evans School of Public Policy & Governance

 We are a growing community of University of Washington undergraduate students who are passionate about public service, community engagement and civic leadership.

-Through a combination of coursework, signiture events and networking experiences, our goal is to connect like-minded peers and deepen an understanding and commitment to public service.
+Through a combination of coursework, signature events and networking experiences, our goal is to connect like-minded peers and deepen an understanding and commitment to public service.
 NextGen is part of a growing network of similar programs across the country powered by the Volcker Alliance Next Generation Service Corps.

 This network is open to all UW undergraduate students, year-round.